piotr-kubica/sechome/README.md

 **NOTE:**
 There is no detailed documentation for this project.
 It's been tested only manualy.
-To understand how this system works you need to **read the code** (written to just work).
+To understand how this system works you need to **read the code**.